panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-01-15-PMC/2020-01-15-PMC_Summary.md

    * **Simulations** : Juncheng explained that he can show simulations running, however they may be local, not online.
 Andy said that if they look remote that would be better.
    Juncheng said that it could be put in a Jupyter Notebook like a web service, even if it is in a local computer.
 Hans said that it should be possible to run simulations in the MAX IV cluster.
    * **Data Analysis** : Hans said that Jupyter Notebooks could be demoed.
-   Jordi said tha something linking different WPs through Jupyter Notebooks and data analysis woudl be great.
+   Jordi said that something linking different WPs through Jupyter Notebooks and data analysis would be great.
 Thomas said that maybe we could have a simulation that runs and we could compare its results with real data experiment.
    Andy then asked for a proposal that would be covering WP3, WP4 and WP5.
-   * **FAIR Data** : Andy also asked wether it could be possible to show how much open data we are generating and offering.
+   * **FAIR Data** : Andy also asked whether it could be possible to show how much open data we are generating and offering.
 Tobias said we could show data in public domain, maybe through OpenAIRE
    * **Training and Websites** : Jordi said that we could show the pan-learning.org and PaNOSC website that are running well.
 We then confirmed that by the end of February e-neutrons should be renamed pan-learning, so that shouldn't be a problem.

 Jordi then said that for other WPs it would be good as well to show what we have achieved, like for example in Sustainability showing a report on what we have done and how we are working with Rupert Lueck, providing specific measures from our communities.
 Rudolf said that the PaNOSC Executive Board has had access to a draft Tinman report (the successor to Strawman report), however it is not clear whether this could be shared, however he will do try to share it with the WP7 (Roberto and Florian) at least.